Disputing Disputed Accounts

 But what if you've already taken steps to "dispute" an account prior to applying for your financing?

-First: Have an in-depth conversation regarding the situation with me or your own Mortgage Lender.
+First: Have an in-depth conversation regarding the situation with me or your own Mortgage Originator.

 There is no set answer for this predicament.
 That's important to know and remember.
 A discussion with your Lender will help you find a solution and take action based on your personal scenario.